Code-Institute-Submissions/lukeduffy84-rathmines-health-club_AugResub/README.md

 The website has been deployed on github pages under the following url https://lukeduffy84.github.io/project-mk3/.
 The page is built from a master branch from one author.

-## Credits

 ### Content
-- The text for the about section was copied from URL: "https://iconichealthclubs.ie/dartry/"
+- The text for the 'About' page on the website was copied from URL: "https://iconichealthclubs.ie/dartry/"

 ### Media